 40-year mortgage rates are usually slightly higher than the traditional 30-year fixed mortgage, but the monthly payment tends to be lower due to the extended term.
 This loan is a good alternative for borrowers who do not desire to have an adjustable rate mortgage but still wants or needs the low monthly payment that only comes with this extended term loan program.
 Customers pursuing the 40-year home loan are the ones who are looking for one of two things.
 They are either searching for a lower payment that allows them to afford a more expensive house, or they simply want a lower payment without having to sign up for an adjustable rate mortgage.

 Highlights of the 40 year fixed rate mortgage are:

 The 50-year fixed mortgage loan is quite different in that it is like a 30-yar fixed mortgage with what is called a 50 year amortization period.
-A 50-year fixed rate mortgage allows the homebuyer to pay toward the principal in the beginning and this can fit pretty much anyone’s budget.
-People who wouldn’t normally be able to afford a home can most likely do so with this kind of loan program.
+A 50-year fixed rate mortgage allows the homebuyer to pay a small amount toward the principal in the beginning, which can allow them to stay aggressively invested in other markets.

 Highlights of the 50 year fixed rate mortgage are:

 The one and very obvious disadvantage that accompanies this loan is that the term is so long.
 Half of those buying homes for the first time are aged 32 or older, according to research by the National Association of Realtors.
 If these buyers choose the 50-year mortgages and they never refinance or make extra payments, they will not pay off their home loan until they are well into their 80’s.

 The Federal Reserve has hinted they are likely to taper their bond buying program later this year.
 Lock in today's low rates and save on your loan.

 Are you paying too much for your mortgage?